-ı ıg.
-17. The Folicy Editascape Fig. 1B: How the Rulebook fits within the TIP Built Environment model Fig. 1C: Product Platform Development Framework Structure & Navigation Aid Fig. 1D: Platform shoes Fig. 1E: The kitchen cabinet Fig. 1F: Platform Terminology Fig. 1G: Examples of platforms within construction industry Fig. 1H: Benefits of platforms Fig. 1I: Expectations of product platforms Fig. 1J: Intellectual property, ownership and liability considerations Fig. 1K: Common repeatable, complementary, and bespoke elements Fig. 1L: Adapted from Nadadur et al, 2012 'Strategic Product design for Multiple Global Markets' Fig. 1M: Conditions for success and challenge Fig. 2A: The rules and principles Fig. 3A: The three steps of the Develop stage of the Product Platform Development Framework Fig. 3B: Current State Fig. 3C: Future State Fig. 3D: Aspirations of the New Hospital Programme Fig. 3E: Product Platform Development Framework aligned to the three domains Fig. 3F: The core steps and activities underpinning the development of a product platform strategy Fig. 3G: Using a DSM to define Interfaces with other systems Fig. 3H: Three possible models for a product platform in construction.
-Fig. 3I: .
-A selection of segmentation grids, covering different lenses for different PP types
+Fig. 1A: The Policy Landscape Fig. 1B: How the Rulebook fits within the Transforming Infrastructure Performance (TIP) Built Environment model Fig. 1C: Product Platform Development Framework Structure & Navigation Aid Fig. 1D: Platform shoes Fig. 1E: This kitchen cabinet is an example of how a platform (a core base cabinet that has been designed and manufactured to have interfaces that fit with a kit of parts) can combine with complementary products to create a product family and product variants Fig. 1F: Platform Terminology Fig. 1G: Examples of platforms within construction industry Fig. 1H: Benefits of platforms Fig. 11: Expectations of product platforms do not always align with reality and thus the Product Platform Development Framework has been established to mitigate this risk.
+Adapted from MIT - Designing Product Families: From Strategy to Innovation (2020) Fig. 1J: Common, variant and unique parts all play a role in a successful platform.
+Fig. 1K: Adapted from Nadadur et al, 2012 'Strategic Product design for Multiple Global Markets' Fig. 1L: Conditions for success and challenge Fig. 2A: The rules and principles Fig. 3A: The three steps of the Develop stage of the Product Platform Development Framework 1.
+Product Platform Strategy 2.
+Product Platform Planning and 3.
+Product Platform Design Fig. 3B: Current State Domain.
+The lack of connection between the Client and Product domains results in a bespoke material flow Fig. 3C: Future State Domain.
+Material and information flows within the desired future state, with platforms being widely utilised.
+Fig. 3D: Aspirations of the New Hospital Programme Fig. 3E: Product Platform Development Framework aligned to the three domains Fig. 3F: Outlines the core steps and activities underpinning the development of a product platform strategy Fig. 3G: Interfaces with other systems - using a design structure matrix (DSM) can be valuable in defining product (purple) and high-level interfaces (other shading) for a product.
+With all the component types of a building listed along each axis, you can concentrate on one component at a time and consider its interfaces with all other components.
+Components that are part of the product will need to be linked by an internal interface, while other interfaces will be external.
+Having identified which components should form part of the product (left, with the chosen product in purple) you can then rate the importance of each other interface (right) according to sensitivity and connectivity Fig. 3H: Three possible models for a product platform in construction.
+In the output model,